 Galicia always comes as a surprise to first-time visitors accustomed to Spain’s hotter, drier southern areas.
 It contains the smallest of Spain’s several areas of production; traditions here are Celtic and Christian with little Moorish influence.
-The cooler climate – with plenty of rain – has naturally encouraged the proliferation of white varieties in recent years, although locals still champion their tart reds which are definitely an acquired taste.
+The cooler climate – with plenty of rain – has naturally encouraged the proliferation of white varieties in recent years.
+However, locals still champion their tart reds, which are an acquired taste.

 The white wines of Galicia, on the other hand, are justly now revered for their exceptional freshness, delicacy, aromatics, and depth of flavor.
 The most famous of these wines is undoubtedly Albariño from the Rias Baixas coastal region of western Galicia.
 But, other regions have also found fame in recent years, and one area, in particular, is currently the flavor of the month for its extremely fine, long-lived whites – Welcome to Valdeorras!